nordic-institute/X-Road/development/k8s/charts/ds-https-keystore/README.md

-exports it as `ds-https.p12`, and imports it into a copy of the JRE's own `cacerts` — the same two-artifact recipe compose uses (`openssl` PKCS12 export + `keytool -import` into a copied `cacerts`), publishing the result as a `ds-https-keystore` Secret (keys `ds-https.p12`, `cacerts`) via the Kubernetes API instead of a shared docker volume.
+exports it as `ds-https.p12`, and imports it into a copy of the JRE's own `cacerts` — the same two-artifact recipe compose uses (`openssl` PKCS12 export + `keytool -import` into a copied `cacerts`), publishing the result as a `ds-https-keystore` Secret (keys `ds-https.p12`, `cacerts`, `ds-https-cert.pem`, `ds-https-key.pem`) via the Kubernetes API instead of a shared docker volume.
 The container idempotency-checks for an existing Secret before regenerating, mirroring compose's `[ -f ds-https.p12 ] && [ -f cacerts ] && exit 0` guard.

 This chart's fully in-cluster topology has no external CA to anchor to, so it mirrors compose's self-signed recipe rather than a CA-anchored one.